 Planned interruptions

-We’re always working hard to maintain and improve our network, which sometimes means we need to interrupt supply for short periods.
-This means we can complete all work safely and without damage or disruption.
+We’re always working hard to maintain and improve our network, which sometimes means we need to conduct planned electricity outages.
+Being able to plan electricity supply interruptions means we can complete all work safely and without damage or disruption.

-We’ll do our best to give you plenty of notice if we need to turn off the power, but that may not always be possible.
-To help you plan and prepare, here are some ways you can keep disruption to a minimum.
+We’ll do our best to give you plenty of notice if we need to turn off the power, especially for businesses that may need to implement a business energy interruption plan, but that may not always be possible.
+To help you prepare for a planned outage, here are some ways you can keep disruption to a minimum.

-The planned power cut portal provides dedicated support and information for anyone experiencing, or due to experience, a planned power cut.
+The planned power outage portal provides dedicated support and information for anyone experiencing, or due to experience, a planned interruption of electricity supply.

 Business customers

-We know power interruptions can affect your business, so we do everything to keep them to a minimum.
+We know planned or unplanned power outages can affect your business, so we do everything to keep them to a minimum.

 If your business relies on telephone services, check that your service will operate without power.
-If not, consider alternative arrangements such as call-forwarding service until the power is restored.
+If not, consider alternative arrangements such as a call-forwarding service until power is restored.

 Live power cuts map